Gastric inhibitory polypeptide: Pathology

 It has been found that type 2 diabetics are not responsive to GIP and have lower levels of GIP secretion after a meal when compared to non-diabetics.
 In research involving knockout mice, it was found that absence of the GIP receptors correlates with resistance to obesity.

 Tirzepatide

-Tirzepatide is an analog of the human GIP hormone with a C_{20} fatty diacid portion attached, that has been approved for treatment of diabetes in the US in May 2022.
+Tirzepatide is an analog of the human GIP hormone with a C_{20} fatty diacid portion attached, which has been approved for treatment of diabetes in the U.S. in May 2022.